Italian Stuffed Acorn Squash with Ground Beef

 A red circle with the letters GF

-This easy and healthy Lasagna Stuffed Acorn Squash recipe has the saucy, gooey goodness you enjoy from your favorite Italian comfort food, but it’s ready in about 30 minutes.
-The family will love the savory ground beef and sauce, plus three kinds of cheese in a veggie-packed and budget-friendly quick and easy dinner.
+This easy Italian stuffed acorn squash recipe has the saucy, gooey goodness of a beefy lasagna, only lower in carbs and ready in about 30 minutes!
+The whole family loves the savory ground beef and sauce, plus three kinds of cheese, in a veggie-packed and budget-friendly easy dinner.

-As a bonus, it’s budget-friendly, too.
-Acorn squash recipes can be a very frugal choice, especially in the fall and winter when it is in season.
-Ground beef recipes are also economical options, and the only other things you need are tomato sauce and cheese.
+• Budget-friendly.
+Acorn squash recipes can be a frugal choice, especially in the fall and winter when squash is in season.
+Ground beef is also an affordable option, and I always seem to have it in the freezer!
+The only other ingredients are tomato sauce and cheese.

 A fork picking up meat sauce and cheese out of a lasagna stuffed acorn squash half.

-• Acorn squash: You will need two that you cut in half lengthwise and scoop out the seeds.
+• Acorn squash – You will need two acorn squashes that you cut in half lengthwise and scoop out the seeds.

-• Ground beef: I usually use 93% lean, but go with what you like best.
+• Ground beef – I usually use 93% lean, but go with what you like best.
+You can also make this recipe with ground chicken, turkey, or ground Italian sausage.

-• Ricotta cheese: Whole milk or part skim are both fine.
+• Ricotta cheese – Whole milk or part-skim is fine.

 The ingredients to make stuffed acorn squash on a marble tabletop.